Registration now open!

 The security of your personal information is important to us.
 For information provided online, our website contains security measures in order to protect against the loss, misuse, or alteration of the information under our control.
-Our server is located in a controlled and secure environment.
+Our server is located in a locked and secure environment.

 You may update or correct the information you provide to us by e-mailing us at firstname.lastname@example.org.
 If you have subscribed to receive information, you may unsubscribe by clicking “Unsubscribe” at the bottom of the email message.

-Most of the messages sent by the LPC and its other political entities are exempt from the application of Canada’s anti-spam law as it relates to commercial electronic messages sent to electronic addresses.
+Most of the messages sent by the LPC and its other political entities are exempt from the application of Canada’s anti-spam law which applies to commercial electronic messages sent to electronic addresses.
 This is because: the electronic messages that we send are generally either those soliciting donations, which are specifically exempt under the law, or are messages of a political, not a commercial, character.
 If we do send any messages to which the law applies and for which there are no exemptions, we will ensure that we have consent to do so, as required by the law, and that any other legal requirements e.g. an unsubscribe mechanism, are met.

 As a best practice, we have an unsubscribe mechanism for our electronic messages, even where the law does not require us to do so.

 We log IP addresses, or the location of your computer network on the Internet, for systems administration and troubleshooting purposes.
 We may also use IP addresses to track which pages people visit in order to improve the quality of our website.

-Our website contains links to a limited number of other websites including those for our provincial or territorial boards.
+Our website contains links to a limited number of other websites including those for our provincial and territorial boards.
 The Liberal Party is not responsible for the content or the privacy policies of these websites.

 You can also reach us by regular mail at the following address: